Mind the Labels: Describing Relations in Knowledge Graphs With Pretrained Models: Discussion

-We analyzed the abilities of PLMs to verbalize unseen relations in KGs using their short labels.
-Based on our findings, we believe that having expressive data labels is essential for seamless adaptation of D2T systems to new domains.
-For datasets which do not follow standard naming conventions, such as for the Rotowire dataset with basketball summaries \cite{wiseman2017challenges} which uses abbreviations for column headers (e.g.\ FG3A stands for \textit{``the number of shots the player attempted beyond the arc''}), we argue that straightforward rephrasing of these labels to natural language may increase the robustness of D2T systems trained on this data.
+Based on our experiments, we can conclude that PLMs are indeed able to verbalize novel relations (\textbf{RQ1}).
+However, there is a caveat: if the relation label is ambiguous or when the cues about the relation are limited (\textbf{RQ3}), the model will resolve to guessing and the semantic accuracy of the output descriptions may drop.
+A takeaway for datasets which do not follow standard naming conventions, such as the Rotowire dataset with basketball summaries \cite{wiseman2017challenges} which uses abbreviations for column headers (e.g.\ FG3A stands for \textit{``the number of shots the player attempted beyond the arc''}), is that rephrasing the labels to natural language may increase the robustness of D2T systems applied on these datasets.

-We also showed that including relation descriptions on the input may help, albeit slightly.
-To achieve more notable improvements in output accuracy, it may be necessary to combine a more detailed specification regarding the relation direction, type, acceptable values, etc., together with a model able to reason about this specification.
+We have focused on finetuned PLMs, which in our case require at least several hundreds of examples to produce satisfactory results (\textbf{RQ2}).
+However, recent research suggests prompting large PLMs capable of in-context learning \cite{brown2020language} may help to bring down the number of examples required close to zero \cite{li2021prefix,reynolds2021prompt,schucher2022power,chia2022relationprompt,xiang2022asdot}.
+In this case, the models do not have a possibility to learn the correct verbalizations from the training data, which will probably make using clear and unambiguous labels even more important: an issue to investigate in future work.

-The \textsc{Rel2Text} dataset, which we collected for our analysis, can also be used for training the models for replacing manual templates while preserving or improving performance on downstream tasks.
+We showed that improving the outputs using longer relation descriptions is not straightforward (\textbf{RQ4}).
+To achieve more notable improvements, it may be necessary to combine a more detailed specification regarding the relation direction, type, acceptable values, etc., together with a model able to reason about this specification.
+A promising research in this direction could be using chain-of-thought reasoning, so far applied for tasks such as open-domain question answering or solving math word problems \cite{gao2022pal,wei2022chain,yao2022react,nye2021show}.

-The remaining open question is how to handle input data which is underspecified and may introduce ambiguities in the descriptions.
-We believe that detecting these cases in the input data and fixing them prior to generation (for example with knowledge-augmented systems or a human-in-the-loop setup) could be an interesting line of future work.
+The remaining open question is how to handle input data with noisy labels.
+We suggest that detecting these cases and fixing them prior to generation (for example with knowledge-augmented systems or a human-in-the-loop setup) could help to improve the robustness of D2T systems in real-world scenarios.